AndroidModLoader/JPatch/README.md

  - Fix traffic lights

 ### ***GTA:SA v2.10 (64-bit)***
+**Since v1.10.1**
+ - Since SocialClub was buried, it was also removed from the game

 **Since v1.10.0**
  - "Select Steering mode" doesnt appear every new game!
  - A bit smoother Boat control